-Sandman Pro is the big brother to Sandman, a single modulator version from Unfiltered Audio.
-The pro versions expand’s on the theme with unlimited modules, more delay modes and better Sleep buffer controls.
-The interface is clean and quite stark, the developers opting for a high contrast minimalist look.
+Sandman Pro is the big brother to Sandman, a single modulator version of Unfiltered Audio.
+The pro versions expand on the theme with unlimited modules, more delay modes and better Sleep buffer controls.
+The interface is clean and quite stark, with the developers opting for a high-contrast minimalist look.

-Unfiltered Audio is a effects plugin company based in Santa Barbara, California.
-Headed by Joshua Dickinson, Dr Michael Hetrick and Dr Ryan Michael McGee, Unfiltered Audio are well known for their radical effect devices in Reason and VST formats.
+Unfiltered Audio is an effects plugin company based in Santa Barbara, California.
+Headed by Joshua Dickinson, Dr Michael Hetrick and Dr Ryan Michael McGee, Unfiltered Audio is well known for its radical effect devices in Reason and VST formats.

 At its basic core, Sandman Pro acts like a traditional delay.
 Other than the Sleep controls in the centre of the UI, everything will make sense to you.
 You’re presented with all the usual delay controls you’d expect – a giant delay time knob, feedback, diffuse, high and low-pass filters plus mix and width controls on the output section.
 The more advanced modules are hidden away for later, more adventurous projects.

 The ultra-modern minimalistic UI initially made me think all the results would be very contemporary and aimed mainly at the EDM market.